-Increased intestinal permeability, or leaky gut syndrome, is a situation where large materials such as toxins and undigested food particles are absorbed through the GI tract into the blood.
-The absorption of these large materials can create devastating burdens on practically all systems of the body.
+Increased intestinal permeability, or leaky gut syndrome, is a situation where large materials such as toxins and undigested food particles are absorbed into the blood from the gastrointestinal tract (GI tract).
+The absorption of these large materials can create devastating hardships on practically all the body's systems.

 How Does the Leaky Gut Test Work?